HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 To install DXClient globally, use the `npm install -g @hcl-software/dxclient` command.

-Use `npm uninstall @hcl-software/dxclient` command to uninstall.
+To uninstall DXClient, use the `npm uninstall @hcl-software/dxclient` command.

 This option to install/uninstall are avaialble from HCL DX 9.5 CF221 deployment.
 The latest version you install will be "221.0.0".